dyingg/proxy-gen/README.md

 # Proxy Gen Issues
 This is the official issue tracking portal for Glaxy Gen alias proxygen.app.

-Issue and Feature request tracking is now only maintained here all previous methods are not deprecated.
+Issue and Feature request tracking is now only maintained here all previous methods are now deprecated.

 # Creating a Bug Report / Feature Request